 You have a couple of months before the smell will become a problem, but beginning in early spring, try to be sure the winds will be in your favor even in late autumn when prevailing winds usually start reversing direction to blow from the northwest.

 Not telling anyone seems like a simple task, but it is a sad fact that many people get caught simply because they like to talk about growing marijuana.
-(Tip: If you must talk about it, join an online forum and share anonymously.)
+(Tip: If you must talk about it, join an online forum and share anonymously or visit a local dispensary.)
 Keeping your mouth shut isn’t easy, especially when you’re enthusiastic and proud of your progress.

 If you tell one person, then you’ve practically told all their friends, too.
 Before too long, everyone knows you’re growing weed.
 Then, all it takes is for someone who doesn’t like you to call the police and snitch on you.
 Even your good friends can become your enemies.
 It’s better to keep your weed-growing hobby to yourself.
 Save your pride for after the harvest.